omega8cc/pages_rtfm/README.md

 rewritten, though, so we are publishing them here, mainly as a supporting source for the ongoing rewrite effort, reloaded now, hopefully, also with **your** help!

-Side note: if you are curious, why not to use some automation, like, say:
+Side note: if you are curious why not to use some automation, like, say:

 ```bash
 for _FOO in `find . -name "*.textile" | sort`; do